Sohel440/Homomorphic-operation/README.md

 3. Run the Application

-- Start the Server
+- First Start the Server

 ```bash
 python3 server.py
 ```

-- Start the Client
+- Then Start the Client

 ```bash
 python3 client.py